 Tangible Personal Property

-All goods and other articles of value known as fixtures, furniture, machinery and equipment.
-For taxation purposes in Florida, inventory, vehicles and household goods are not considered tangible personal property.
+All goods and other articles of value such as fixtures, furniture, machinery and equipment.
+For Florida taxation purposes inventory, vehicles and household goods are not considered tangible personal property.
 Find out more about Tangible Personal Property Tax.

 Tax Deed Application

 A legal document filed with the Tax Collector by the holder of a tax certificate to demand payment.
-The tax deed may be applied for two (2) years from April 1 of the year of issuance of the tax certificate.
-If the taxes are not paid by the date set for the tax deed sale, the property is sold by the Clerk of Court to the highest bidder.
+The tax deed may be applied for two years from April 1 of the year of issuance of the tax certificate.
+If the taxes are not paid by the date set for the tax deed sale, the property is sold by the Clerk & Comptroller to the highest bidder.

 A legal document which commands the Tax Collector to levy upon and sell personal property belonging to a taxpayer who hasn’t paid their Tangible Personal Property Tax.